 They made no such accusations of President Obama, even though his responses to disasters have become markedly more visible the closer he has come to Election Day.
 Photos and video footage show a president literally sprinting in a bomber jacket.
 But such images are quite a change from the glowing presentations of a glamorous host of parties in 2009, even as millions were devastated by an ice storm.

 In the final week of this election season, in the midst of an ongoing recession and surrounded by a foreign policy failure that at least one commentator has called treason, Obama was eager to show his command of the situation.
-He held a press conference before the storm had even landed, gaining the criticism of former FEMA director Michael Brownsituation room, prompting the Drudge Report to imply through a headline that no such activity was displayed in a situation room on the night of the Benghazi attack.
+He held a press conference before the storm had even landed, gaining the criticism of former FEMA director Michael Brown.
+The White House released a photo of the situation room, prompting the Drudge Report to imply through a headline that no such activity was displayed in a situation room on the night of the Benghazi attack.

 Yet, residents of the New York area devastated by the hurricane have reportedly been scavenging in dumpsters for food.
 Looting and violence are reported.
 While there seemed to be opportune time for President Obama’s photo ops in the “situation room,” FEMA could not seem to get it together enough to gather supplies, like water, for residents.

-Although Obama threw the words “we won” in the faces of Republicans seeking to negotiate in 2009, in 2012 Obama showed bipartisan love for New Jersey Governor Chris Christie, with an hour-long helicopter ride over the devastated areas, inspiring some to term the new bipartisanship a “bromance.”
-The over-the-top praise
+Although Obama threw the words “we won” in the faces of Republicans seeking to negotiate in 2009, in 2012 Obama showed bipartisan love for New Jersey Governor Chris Christie, with an hour-long helicopter ride over the devastated areas, inspiring some to term the new bipartisanship a “bromance

 Back in the heady days of 2009, Obama was more concerned with cultivating the Kennedy-esque image of “Camelot” to satisfy the fawning media, who gushed about the glamour in the White House, the parties with $100/pound wagyu steak.
 This came after a record-breaking expensive inauguration party, at a time when, as the president likes to remind us, we were in the greatest economic recession since the Great Depression.
-Then in March 2009, the Obama’s had a “date night,” just ahead of the GM bankruptcy filing
+Then in March 2009, the Obama’s had a “

 Since those early days of his presidency Obama has morphed from being a host of parties, with a First Lady admired for her fashion sense and toned arms, to a champion of the “middle class.”
 In the mainstream press, Obama’s delayed response to the disastrous Gulf Oil spill in 2010 is all but forgotten.
 After dallying while oil gushed, Obama used the spill to declare a ban on drilling in new areas.